w530248323/GulpIO-benchmarks/README.md

 The *gulped* dataset is smaller because...

-## Before running any experiment, remove system-wide cache, using
+## Cleaning the filesystem cache

-- `sudo sysctl -w vm.drop_caches=3`
+Before running any experiment, drop the filesystem cache, using: `sudo sysctl -w vm.drop_caches=3`.
+Since we are benchmarking disk-reads this step is essential to obtain accuerate results.

-- Use the `nocache` command line utility before running any command.
+When running an experiment, Use the `nocache` command line utility before executing any command.
+This should ensure that the filesystem cache is byassed and that you can run multiple times and still obtain accurate results.

 # Experiments